Updated May 5th, 2022 by Travel the Greek Way

 The Oracle of Delphi, a UNESCO monument today, was a large, rich, and powerful religious establishment in Ancient Greece.
-The Oracle was offering prophecies made by the god Apollo through his female priest, named Pythia, to the powerful leaders, kings, or any rich family and city-state that was seeking valuable advice.
+The Oracle was offering prophecies made by the god Apollo through his female priest, Pythia, to the powerful leaders, kings, or any rich family and city-state that was seeking valuable advice.

-In this post, we will explore the Oracle of Delphi and its main monuments, the in-house Delphi Archaeological Museum, the 10-km far picturesque Arachova village, where best to stay, how to get to Delphi, and when is best to travel to the site.
-Yοu will also find brief information on the UNESCO monument of Osios Loukas Monastery, a Byzantine masterpiece of the 11th century AD.
+In this post, we will explore the Oracle of Delphi and the in-house Delphi Archaeological Museum.
+What to do in the nearby Arachova village, where best to stay, how to get to Delphi, and when is best to travel to the site.

 Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.
-If you purchase something, thanks!
-Please see my full disclosure policy for more information*

 Where exactly is the Oracle of Delphi Greece?

-The Oracle of Delphi, the Delphi museum, and the adjacent modern small village of Delphi are located 185 km northwest from Athens, about a 2,5-hour drive in a region called Fokida.
+The Oracle of Delphi, the Delphi museum, and the adjacent modern small village of Delphi are located 185 km northwest of Athens, about a 2.5-hour drive in a region called Fokida.
 The road to Delphi is a large national road, easy to navigate.
 The national road becomes much more interesting and beautiful as soon as you reach the slopes of Parnassos mountain, set in a rare natural environment.

-The area between Delphi and the Corinthian Gulf, where seaside resort Galaxidi is, is covered by over a million olive trees, making it a favorable and stunningly beautiful hiking area.
+The area between Delphi and the Corinthian Gulf, where the seaside resort Galaxidi is, is covered by over a million olive trees, making it a favorable and stunningly beautiful hiking area.

 Why was Delphi a Sacred City?